What is the Garden Mission Baltimore?

 We're neighbors who have chosen to put down roots here for the long haul, creating gathering spaces where authentic relationships can bloom and every person experiences dignity, belonging, and purpose.
 At heart, we're committed to being good neighbors, as Jesus Christ taught us.

-Our approach centers on partnership-rooted programs.
+Our approach centers on place-based, partnership-rooted programs.
 We work alongside existing community members, organizations, and businesses while also using our space to invite partners from across the city to invest in Southwest Baltimore's flourishing.
-Whether serving weekly community meals, hosting recovery meetings, running our thrift shop, or creating opportunities for artistic expression and social connection, everything flows from genuine relationships and mutual respect.
+Whether serving weekly community meals, hosting recovery meetings, running our Threads in Hollins thrift clothing shop, or creating new opportunities for community expression and social connection, everything flows from genuine relationships and mutual respect.

 We believe healthy communities are marked by healing and creating.
 Material, social, and spiritual needs are deeply interconnected.
 Some of our partnerships focus on healing—helping neighbors through hardship and meeting material needs.
 Others focus on creativity and connection—universal human desires that transcend circumstances.

 We believe Southwest Baltimore is good soil for growing people.
-Our mission is to tend that garden—not by imposing from the outside, but by walking alongside our neighbors as we all flourish together.
-We're here because we believe God is already at work in Southwest Baltimore, and we're honored to join what He's doing in this community.
+Our mission is to tend that garden—not by imposing from the outside, but by walking alongside our neighbors as part of the community and its shared experience.
+We're here because we believe God is already at work in Southwest Baltimore, and we're called to join what He's doing in this community.

 How did we